Dong-Wo-Long/X-Morph-Defence-ost/README.md

 # ПОЗЖЕ СДЕЛАЮ

 # X-Morph: Defence
-## Boss tracks:
+## Boss theme:
-- boss1 - "Someone Whoí»s Got Chops"
+- boss1 - "Chop This"

-- boss2 - "The Firebird"
+- boss2 - "Chaos Theory"

-## Gameplay tracks:
+## Gameplay theme:
-- fine - "The Two in a tangled"
+- fine - "Ancient Dust"

-- game1 - "Swimming In A Sea Of Neon Lights Part 1"
+- game1 - "Diving Into Madness"

-- game2 - "Swimming In A Sea Of Neon Lights Part 2"
+- game2 - "Destruction Begins"

-- game3 - "Through the Clouds Part 1"
+- game3 - "Disassembly of Tokio"

-- game4 - "Through the Clouds Part 2"
+- game4 - "Extinction"

-- game5 - "A Little More Hostile Subway"
+- game5 - "Forget It"

-- game6 - "JUSTICE Is Watching You"
+- game6 - "Look Out"

-- game7 - "In The Hall of Factory King"
+- game7 - "No Time To Argue"

-- game8 - "A Vindication Opportunity"
+- game8 - "Dark Hour"

-- game9 - "Meet Your Demise With Integrity, Please"
+- game9 - "Deadly Old Machine"

-## Pre-game tracks:
+## Pre-game theme:
-- menu - "The Dream In Reality"
+- menu - "The First One"

-- editor - "The Dream In Reality (Ambient Ver.)"
+- editor - "Nest in the Dome"

-- launch - "A Worn Duty"
+- launch - "Rais From The Ashes"

 - land - "The Rise"